 Although there have been rises and falls in quarterly productivity during the last two years, overall output per hours worked has increased slightly over the course of the coronavirus pandemic.
 This reflects the fact that the reduction in output during this time was largely mirrored by changes in the amount of hours worked during periods of lockdown and other restrictions on economic activity.

 While output per hour worked remained relatively stable during the last two years, output per job has seen larger changes.
 This measure of productivity has increased by 8.7% in 2021, after a fall of 10.6% in 2020.
 This largely reflects the drop in average weekly hours during periods when workers were furloughed and economic activity was restricted.

 Labour productivity measures is the amount of economic output that is produced, on average, by each unit of labour input, and is an important indicator of economic performance.

 This publication contains a brief summary of the key results from the latest productivity statistics, focussing in on the headline measures of change in output per hour worked.

-To aid comparability with other economic measures for Scotland and the UK as a whole, this publication reports growth rates for the latest quarter and compared to the same quarter a year ago.
-The key results are presented in real terms, i.e. where the effect of price changes has been removed to allow for meaningful comparisons over time.
-Estimates are for Scotland’s onshore economy.
+Most of the key results are presented in volume (or real) terms, where the effect of price changes has been removed to allow for meaningful comparisons over time.
+All estimates are for Scotland’s onshore economy.

-Full results including estimates of output per job, current price productivity measures (not adjusted for price changes) and experimental estimates of labour productivity by industry are available in online tables.
+Full results including estimates of output per hour worked, output per job, current price productivity measures (not adjusted for price changes) and estimates of labour productivity by industry are available in the associated tables.